 Another common cause of knee pain is having an unstable kneecap.
 This can lead to kneecap dislocation, which occurs when the kneecap does not properly align with the groove known as the trochlea.
 This groove is what the kneecap slides up and down on as the leg bends.
 Unstable kneecap, also known as patellar subluxation, is when the kneecap is pulled toward the outside of the knee.
 In many cases, the dislocation is subtle, and causes little to no irritation to the patient.
 Other times, kneecap dislocation is an extremely painful condition.

-In order to make sure that the kneecap is stable, it is often recommended that patients use a knee brace that is made for this particular purpose.
+In order to make sure that the kneecap is stable, it is often recommended that patients use a knee brace that is designed specifically to keep the kneecap aligned and in place.
 The DonJoy Lateral J knee brace is ideal for this type of injury as it features a tubular, lateral "J" buttress that helps to stabilize the kneecap.
 This brace also features lateral to medial straps for further stabilization.
 The DonJoy Lateral J knee brace is available to fit most, as it comes in sizes ranging from extra small to extra, extra large.

 Kneecap dislocation is painful, but can easily be treated, and with the proper treatment, patients can live virtually pain-free for the rest of their lives.
 If you think you have a dislocated knee or kneecap instability, see your physician and find out what you can do to treat it now, before it gets worse.